gabrielegenovese/acmesky/docs/choreographies.md

 - `recvOffer`: the flight company place a new offer;
 - `notifyPG`: ACMESky use Prontogram API to start the notification process;
 - `notifyUsr`: Prontogram notify every user;
-- `acceptOffer`: the user insert the code offer in ACMESky;
+- `offerRecv`: the user confirm the reception of the code offer to ACMESky;
-- `notifyFlightCompany`: the corresponding flight company is nortified.
+- `confirmRecv`: ACMESky confirm to the Flight company the reception of the offer.

 ### Buying a ticket